The Lord be with you

 when wars shall cease

 through Jesus Christ our Lord.
 Amen.

-Hear the Gospel of our Lord Jesus Christ according to Mark which can be found here
+Hear the Gospel of our Lord Jesus Christ according to Luke which can be found here

 This is the Gospel of the Lord.